 Etsy (ETSY) Gains But Lags Market: What You Should Know

-Heading into today, shares of the online crafts marketplace had gained 4.6% over the past month, outpacing the Computer and Technology sector's loss of 2.47% and the S&P 500's loss of 0.84% in that time.
+Prior to today's trading, shares of the online crafts marketplace had gained 8.24% over the past month.
+This has outpaced the Computer and Technology sector's gain of 0.92% and the S&P 500's gain of 2.94% in that time.

 Investors will be hoping for strength from Etsy as it approaches its next earnings release, which is expected to be November 2, 2022.
-The company is expected to report EPS of $0.37, down 40.32% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $559.54 million, up 5.09% from the year-ago period.
+On that day, Etsy is projected to report earnings of $0.37 per share, which would represent a year-over-year decline of 40.32%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $559.54 million, up 5.09% from the year-ago period.

-ETSY's full-year Zacks Consensus Estimates are calling for earnings of $2.18 per share and revenue of $2.47 billion.
-These results would represent year-over-year changes of -35.88% and +5.96%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.18 per share and revenue of $2.47 billion.
+These totals would mark changes of -35.88% and +5.96%, respectively, from last year.

 Investors should also note any recent changes to analyst estimates for Etsy.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection has moved 0.06% lower.
-Etsy currently has a Zacks Rank of #4 (Sell).
+Etsy is holding a Zacks Rank of #4 (Sell) right now.

-Looking at its valuation, Etsy is holding a Forward P/E ratio of 46.4.
-This represents a premium compared to its industry's average Forward P/E of 19.99.
+In terms of valuation, Etsy is currently trading at a Forward P/E ratio of 46.93.
+For comparison, its industry has an average Forward P/E of 20.19, which means Etsy is trading at a premium to the group.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.